joh-ga/RubyCrumbler/README.md

 * [Ruby](https://www.ruby-lang.org/en/) > 3.02
 * Gems in the [Gemfile](https://github.com/joh-ga/RubyCrumbler/blob/6347f845df762466dd0d49e91d671ce2c45c4ca0/Gemfile)

 The script may also run with older Ruby versions.
 It was sucessfully tested with Ruby 2.7 on Linux.
-You are welcome to give us feedback if it is possible to run it with other older versions.
+You are welcome to give us feedback if it is possible to run it with other older versions.<br>
-Note: Before using RubyCrumbler, make sure you have downloaded the respective spaCy models.<br><br>
+Note: Before using RubyCrumbler, make sure you have downloaded the respective spaCy models.<br>
 Linux:
 * If an error occures while installing tk gem in Linux, try this: [tk-dev installation](https://dev.to/kojix2/installing-ruby-tk-on-ubuntu-1d86).
 * If an error occurs while installing ruby-spacy, make sure that you have installed python with spacy library.